About the Fellowship Program

 - Open to people of color and female candidates.

-- Candidates must be recent graduates (spring 2017 graduates to upcoming spring 2020 graduates) with either a bachelor's degree, Master's degree or related advanced degree.
+- Candidates must be recent graduates (2017 graduates to spring 2022 graduates) with either a bachelor's degree, Master's degree or related advanced degree.

 - A passion for and knowledge of baseball is helpful but not required

-- Former professional baseball and softball players (including national team members) who have earned a degree(s) and do not meet the graduation date requirement but have ceased playing within the last two years will also be eligible.
+- Former professional baseball and softball players (including national team members) who have earned a degree(s) and do not meet the graduation date requirement will also be eligible.

 - For the Club Fellowship Program, a commitment of at least 18 months of employment is required at any participating Club in which you are placed.